コンテンツにスキップ

 鎌倉殿とゆかりの地―番外編

-Although they were not listed among the 13, there were many people who contributed to the defeat of the Taira clan and the establishment of the Kamakura Shogunate.
+Although not listed among the 13 members of the council, there are many people who contributed to the subjugation of the Taira clan and the establishment of the Kamakura Shogunate.
 This time, as a special edition, we will focus on people other than the 13 and introduce places in Kanagawa Prefecture associated with them.

 The first person is Doi Sanehira.

-When Yoritomo, who had raised an army to defeat the Taira clan, was defeated in the Battle of Ishibashiyama, it was Doi Sanehira who helped Yoritomo.
-His loyalty earned him the trust of Minamoto no Yoritomo, and he was even appointed as the magistrate of the Kamakura army and the guardian of the three provinces of Kibi, Nagato, and Suo during the subjugation of the Taira clan.
+When Yoritomo, who had raised an army to defeat the Taira clan, was defeated in the Battle of Ishibashiyama, it was Doi Sanehira who came to his aid.
+His loyalty earned him the trust of Minamoto no Yoritomo, and during the subjugation of the Taira clan he was appointed magistrate of the Kamakura army and guardian of the three provinces of Kibi, Nagato, and Suo.
 He is said to have died in November 1191 (there are various theories), but if he had survived, he may have participated as one of the 13 elders.

 Shichikido

-A 900-year-old Byakushin tree (designated as a natural monument by the Ministry of Education)
+A 900-year-old Byakushin tree (designated a natural monument by the Ministry of Education)

 Spot 2 Gosho Shrine